Atswik/Leaf/README.md

 - **UI Framework:** SwiftUI
 - **IDE:** Xcode
 - **APIs:** NSWorkspace, NSRunningApplication
 - **Storage:** AppStorage
+- **Updates:** Sparkle 2

 ## 📬 Contact

-Have questions or ideas?
-Reach out or connect via GitHub!
+Built in public by [Satwik](https://satwiktungala.com).
+Have questions, feedback, or feature ideas?
+Reach out on X or open an issue right here on GitHub!